 You can also find a wide array of support and services through the LGBT Foundation.
 They can be contacted on 0345 3 30 30 30 or you can look through their website by clicking on the following link:

-If you believe you may have Autistic Spectrum Condition or want to learn more about living with ASC and managing your health, the NHS has a page dedicated to ASC and all the advice you need to ensure your health is kept in check and that you have the knowledge and support you require.
+If you believe you may have autistic spectrum condition or want to learn more about autism and managing your health, the NHS has a page dedicated to autism and all the advice you need to ensure your health is kept in check and that you have the knowledge and support you require.
 Just click the link below to explore the information and advice they offer:

 The National Autistic Society also have a page dedicated to health and the various aspects of managing your health you may need further advice on.
 Just click the link below to explore what they offer:

-Ambitious About Autism has a really useful page of advice and tips about seeking employment if you’re an individual living with ASC.
+Ambitious About Autism has a really useful page of advice and tips about seeking employment if you’re an autistic individual.
 They also have links to other, more specific, initiatives that seek to help people with neurodevelopmental conditions enter the workplace.
 Just click the link below:

 Disability Rights UK’s website also has a section dedicated to access to work legislation and how you can apply your rights in the workplace or to help you in securing employment.
 Just click on the link below:

-If you are an employer who wants to learn more about ASC and supporting employees living with ASC, Derbyshire County Council produce a handy booklet, packed full with important information relating to ASC and employment – such as making reasonable adjustments.
+If you are an employer who wants to learn more about autism and supporting employees with autism, Derbyshire County Council produce a handy booklet, packed full of important information relating to autism and employment – such as making reasonable adjustments.
 Click the link below to download this booklet:

-Autism Plus seeks to increase the confidence and employability skills of people living with ASC and deliver a range of programmes and interventions to support adults with autism, Asperger’s, learning difficulties, mental health conditions and related conditions gaining valuable and effective employment.
+Autism Plus seeks to increase the confidence and employability skills of autistic people and deliver a range of programmes and interventions to support autistic adults, those with learning difficulties, mental health conditions and related conditions gaining valuable and effective employment.
 Their services are tailored to meet individual needs and focus on providing support to help individuals overcome barriers and progress towards employment, education or further training.
 Their aim is to empower individuals to believe in themselves and to take control of their own futures, overcoming barriers and moving closer towards their goals.
 Click below to explore what they may be able to offer you: